douglaseel/vp8-frame-inspector/inspector/README.md

 make
 ```

-This command will build and create the binary that will be available at `out/inspector`.
+This command will build and create the binary that should be available at `out/inspector`.

 ## Run tests